silentsignal/DirBustErl/README.md

 Erlang interface
 ----------------

+There's currently one entry point:

 	dirbusterl:bust(URL, Config)

  - `URL` is a string that is requested first (entry point)
- - `Config` can be a list of the following configuration parameters
+ - `Config` can be a list of the following configuration parameters (if omitted, an empty one is assumed)

 ### Configuration parameters